LarkspurCA/androidweardocs/suggest.rst

 Android Wear Suggest
 ====================

-By Michael Hahn, June 2015
+By Michael Hahn, November 2015

 The Suggest context stream is one of the core functions for Android Wear.
 It consists of a sequence of notifications about timely information, such as incoming messages or upcoming appointments.
 It can also display useful information about a task at hand, such as preparing a recipe or communicating with a digital assistant.